 Mary Reilly Nichols, is the Director of Nalanda Institute’s Yoga, Mind & Spirit and has been teaching yoga for over 30 years.
 She specializes in yoga with an emphasis on the development of wisdom and experience through the lens of non-duality offered in the Upanishads, Advaita Vedanta, as well as in the Tantric methods of Kashmiri Shaivism and Kundalini Yoga.
 She holds a BA in anthropology from Harvard University, is a devoted student of Muktananda, and completed five years of residency in meditation ashrams in both India and the US.
 Currently, Nichols teaches stress management in psychiatric settings and is involved in ongoing research on the mind/body benefits of yoga and meditation.

 Susanna Nicholson, MPhil, is a health coach and yoga and meditation teacher.
-She teaches classes at Mt.
-Sinai Hospital in New York and, for over ten years, has provided lifestyle coaching and practices for patients in cancer and cardiac rehabilitation.
 She received her MPhil from Oxford.
-Additionally, Nicholson received her mindfulness teacher training from the Meditation Teacher Training Institute and has been authorized to teach yoga meditation by the Krishnamachary-Desikachar tradition.
-She is certified as a Duke University integrative health coach, has certifications for cardiac and cancer diagnosis, and completed a 500 RYT teacher training.
-Nicholson is presently enrolled in the Contemplative Psychology Program at Nalanda Institute and has written on contemplative practices for various publications.
-Her current research focuses on adapting pre-modern South Asian contemplative practices for a diverse, contemporary society.
+For over ten years, she has provided lifestyle coaching and practices for patients in cancer and cardiac rehabilitation.
+Nicholson is affiliated with a private psychotherapy office in Kingston NY.
+She has been authorized to teach yoga meditation by the Krishnamachary-Desikachar tradition, has completed a 500 RYT teacher training, is certified as a Duke University integrative health coach, and is certified through Greater Good Science Center, UC Berkeley.
+Her writings on contemplative practices have appeared in numerous publications.
+Nicholson’s current research focuses on adapting pre-modern South Asian contemplative practices for a diverse, contemporary society.

 Maria Perez, MPH, CCM, is founder and CEO of Case Management Network, Inc., which provides care coordination and management of traumatic injuries within occupational and liability insurance frameworks.
 She received her MPH from Columbia University and has completed multiple programs from the Nalanda Institute for Contemplative Science including the Sustainable Happiness Program, Contemplative Psychotherapy Program, Meditation Teacher Training, and Yoga, Mind & Spirit.
 In addition to her own meditation practice, Perez has integrated teaching mindfulness meditation to her employees and patients for stress reduction and pain control.